stungkit/Sentence-generator/README.md

 # Sentence-generator :fire:
-A generator written in python that allows you to give it a list of words for the Start, End, Middle.
+A generator written in python that allows you to give it a list of words for the Start, Middle, End.
 It will then pick random words out of those and create a sentence out of them.

  ### Running